 Testing fees must be paid before you can schedule a test date.
 Once your training program has completed your training record with completion hours and date, you will receive an email and text message that you are eligible to schedule a test date.
-You will then be able to self-pay your testing fees in your TMU© account.
-Some training programs pre-pay testing fees for their graduating students.
+You can then self-pay your testing fees in your TMU© account.
+Some training programs prepay testing fees for their graduating students.
 Your program/instructor will inform you if this is the case.
 Prior to scheduling a test, verify with your instructor if the training program has already prepaid for your test.